 How to Keep Your Drains Clean and Prevent Future Blockages

-Are you tired of dealing with clogged drains at home or in the office?
-Are you interested in learning how to avoid future blockages and ensure that your drains are clean?
-With this post, we will give you some suggestions and tricks to help you maintain healthy drains.
-We will also explain the importance of hiring professionals like Melbourne Blocked Drains Plumbers for the job.
+Are you fed up of dealing with clogged drains at home or in the office?
+Are you looking to know how to prevent blockages from occurring and ensure that your drains are clean?
+This article we’ll provide some helpful tips and tricks to help you maintain well-maintained drains.
+We will also discuss the importance of hiring professionals such as Melbourne Blocked Drains Plumbers for the job.

 Key Takeaways

-- Common causes of blockages in drains include soap scum and hair buildup, food waste adhering to grease buildup, toiletries flushed through the toilets, like baby wipes, feminine hygiene products, dental floss or cotton swabs, and tree roots growing into pipes outside the house.
+- Common causes of blockages in drains comprise soap and hair buildup, food waste adhering to grease, toiletries flushed down the toilet such as baby wipes, feminine hygiene products, dental floss or cotton swabs, and tree roots growing into pipes that are outside of the home.

-- Utilize a strainer or hair catcher in the drain’s opening to keep hair or food waste from draining down.
+- Install a strainer, or hair catcher on the drain opening to prevent hair or food waste from leaking down the drain.

-- Make sure to properly dispose kitchen garbage by dumping food scraps into a compost bin or trash bag, instead of flushing them into the drain.
+- Dispose of food waste properly by dumping food scraps into the trash bin or compost bag instead of rinsing them down the drain.

-- Make sure you do regularly scheduled maintenance cleansing by pouring boiling water slowly into your sink, shower or tub drains at least once every week until they’re clear.
+- Perform periodic maintenance clean-ups by pouring boiling water slowly through your sink, shower or tub drains, at least once each week after they’re free of debris.

-- Mix equal amounts of baking soda and vinegar, then add it to the drain’s opening for natural ways of getting rid of the deposits that form on sewer pipe walls, which can create blockages.
-After 30 minutes, pour hot water down the drain.
+- Make equal portions of baking soda and vinegar, then put them into the drain’s opening for natural ways of getting rid of the deposits that form on sewer pipe walls that result in obstructions.
+Wait 30 minutes and then pour hot water down the drain.

-- Contact Melbourne Blocked Drains Plumbers for help with regular maintenance of the septic tank, sewer system or pipes outside the house to ensure that they function correctly and efficiently.
+- Contact Melbourne Blocked Drains Plumbers for help with regular maintenance of the septic tank, sewer system or pipes in the outside of your home to ensure they are working effectively and efficiently.

-- Don’t use chemical drain cleaners as these can damage your pipes over time, and affect the environment.
+- Do not use drain cleaners that contain chemicals since they could damage your pipes and cause harm to the environment.

-- Beware of flushing non-decomposable products such as cotton swabs, cotton towels or dental floss.
-Also, avoid flushing feminine hygiene products into the toilet, as this can result in costly repairs to the sewers and septic tanks.
+- Do not flush non-decomposable objects such as paper towels, cotton swabs dental floss, feminine hygiene products into the toilet, as this can result in expensive repairs to the sewers and septic tanks.

-- Be aware of unusual smells emanating from drains, slow drainage, gurgling sounds or any other unusual behavior that may indicate a blocked drain that needs to be addressed immediately.
+- Be aware of unusual smells emanating from drains, unsteady drainage, gurgling sounds or any other unusual behavior that may indicate a blocked drain that needs immediate attention.

-Before we go into the rules and regulations, it’s important to know what triggers drain blockages at the beginning.
+Before we get into the dos and don’ts, it’s essential to understand what triggers drain blockages at the beginning.
 Here are some of the most common causes:

 - The buildup of soap and hair in bathroom drains

-- Food waste stuck on grease the buildup of kitchen drains
+- Food waste clings to grease accumulation in kitchen drains

-- Toiletries flushed down the drain such as baby wipes, toothpaste, feminine hygiene supplies, or cotton swabs
+- Toiletries that get flushed down the sink such as baby wipes, toothpaste, feminine hygiene supplies or cotton swabs

 Dos